tharahuokaing/tharahuokaing.github.io/README.md

 # HUOKAING THARA - Cybersecurity

 ## About Me
-I'm a highly motivated and experienced cybersecurity professional with a diverse skillset spanning penetration testing, ethical hacking, network security, incident response, threat intelligence, and cryptography.
+I'm a highly motivated and experienced cybersecurity professional with a diverse skillset spanning penetration testing, ethical hacking, network security, cyber threat intelligence (CTI).
 I'm always eager to learn and explore new frontiers in cybersecurity to stay ahead of evolving threats.

 ## My Skills & Expertise
 - Penetration Testing